SecondeJK/personal/Devplan.md

 1. I have a big problem with Docker: my machine can't run it due to Core Duo motherboard.
 This might have to happen on my iMac.

-### 3. Javascript: Test Application (Front) ###
+### 3. Javascript: Test Competencies ###

-1. I need to build a basic test App frontend through a commonly used Framework.
-At the moment either Angular or React seem like the most obvious options.
+1. One page, front end site developed using Angular.

 ### 4. Javascript: Test Application (Back) ###

-1. I need to build a basic test App backend so I can get to grips with various JS techs.
-As it's currently the most used, this will be Express.

-2. Build a node.js basic REST
+1. Build a node.js basic REST using Express

-3. Build something that uses WebSockets.
+2. Build something that uses WebSockets.

 ### 5. PHPStorm ###

 This application is extremely difficult to get to grips with the vast amount of customisation it offers.
-Master it, and once that is done, do a talk on it.
+Master it, and once that is done, do a talk on it to CA

 ### 6. Laravel ###